HMRC Mileage Rates 2026/27: What Self-Employed Drivers Need to Know

 The 45p rate only applies to the first 10,000 business miles in the tax year.
 After that, it drops to 25p.
 This catches people out in two ways:

-- High-mileage drivers claim too much — if you do 15,000 business miles, the last 5,000 should be at 25p, not 45p.
+- High-mileage drivers claim too much.
+If you do 15,000 business miles, the last 5,000 should be at 25p, not 45p.
 Overclaiming triggers HMRC enquiries.

-- Everyone else claims too little — if you're not tracking every business mile, you'll never hit 10,000 and you'll leave the full 45p on the table.
+- Everyone else claims too little.
+If you're not tracking every business mile, you'll never hit 10,000 and you'll leave the full 45p on the table.
 Every unrecorded mile is money you're giving away.

 Example: You've done 9,980 business miles this year.
 Your next job is a 40-mile round trip.
 The first 20 miles are at 45p (£9.00), the remaining 20 are at 25p (£5.00).
 Your total for that journey is £14.00, not £18.00 at a flat 45p.
-Small difference per trip, but it adds up — and it matters if HMRC check.
+Small difference per trip, but it adds up, and it matters if HMRC check.

 What counts as a business mile?